mathgladiator/adama-lang/reference/src/tutorial/02-creating-a-space.md

 # Creating a space

+Fundamentally, a space is a namespace/container for Adama documents which share a common document script.

-Spaces are globally named, so you may need to be a bit clever with how you name them.
+Spaces are global resources, so you may need to be a bit clever with how you name them as conflicts between other developers can happen.
 This is the rough spot of the tutorial since I can't tell you exactly what to type as you will have to invent a name.
 However, I can provide an example of creating a space.